-Olive oil has been the principal agricultural crop in this valley for many hundreds of years.
-We have more than 300 olive trees, of the black Galega variety, and we can produce organic, cold pressed, extra virgin olive oil full of the vitality and energy of this ancient landscape.
+Olive oil has been the principal crop in this valley for many hundreds of years.
+We have more than 300 olive trees, of the black Galega variety, and we produce organic, cold pressed, extra virgin olive oil full of the vitality of this ancient landscape.
 This delicious oil will be served in the Nature Spa and restaurant, and it will also be an ingredient in our body care products.

-Native American corn is often grown together with beans and field pumpkins, which helps to maintain the rich biodiversity.
-Intercropping with nitrogen fixing legumes also improves soil composition.
-Corn is a staple, nutritious grain, and can be prepared in a variety of ways, including bread or tortillas.
+Native American corn is often grown with beans and field pumpkins, which helps to maintain biodiversity and improve soil composition.
+Corn is a staple, nutritious grain, and it can be prepared in a variety of ways, including bread or tortillas.
 Corn tortillas will definitely be on the breakfast menu in Rota 22, served with free range eggs and vegetables from the gardens.

 The Production Barn

-The 25m x 12m production barn will be built this spring.
-As a multi purpose building, it will have a variety of functions throughout the year.
+The 25m x 12m production barn will be a multi purpose building.
 The fruit harvests begin in June, and include cherries, plums, peaches and strawberries.
 In September comes the grape harvest, then walnuts, chestnuts in November and finally, in December, the olive harvest.
 Field crops include corn, rye, pumpkins and squashes.
 In the terraced gardens we grow medicinal plants for creating extracts, tinctures and attenuated natural remedies.
 In the vegetable gardens we will grow produce the Nature Spa and restaurant.

-The production barn will have an olive press, a mill for grains and chestnuts, and desiccators for drying fruits.
-All foods produced at Vale das Lobas are organic, free from chemicals, and grown with clean and fresh water.
+All foods and natural medicines produced at Vale das Lobas are organic, free from chemicals, and grown with clean and fresh water.